On the effective spin-mass ratio relation of binary black hole mergers that evolved in isolation: Introduction

 In this study, we perform isolated binary population syntheses by considering various physical assumptions on binary interaction physics (\eg, regarding mass transfer stability and efficiency) and a wide range of metallicity to study the spin characteristics of merging BBHs.
 We also explore different recipes for spin-up of the second-born BH, implemented within the $\bse$ code, which enables a self-consistent treatment of BH spin-up including the effects of stellar wind.
 Furthermore, we study how different fractions of dynamical-origin BBH mergers and BH spin tossing affect the $\xeff-q$ anti-correlation.

 This paper is organized as follows.
 In Sec.~\ref{method}, we describe the updates to the $\bse$ code and the isolated binary population syntheses.
 In Sec.~\ref{result}, we present our results, focussing on mass, mass ratio, and spin of the BBH merger populations as obtained from the model isolated binary populations.
-In Sec.~\ref{summary}, we summarize our results and discuss the current limitations and potential future directions.
-In Appendix~\ref{dists_more}, we present results for some additional cases.
+In Sec.~\ref{discuss}, we compare our results with other recent studies and assess our various assumptions.
+In Sec.~\ref{summary}, we summarize our results.
+In Appendix~\ref{spevol}, we present individual examples of binary evolution, focussing on tidal spin synchronisation of Wolf-Rayet members.
+In Appendix~\ref{dists_more}, we present results for several additional cases.
 In Appendix~\ref{bhspin_app}, we elaborate further on the new code implementations.
 In Appendix~\ref{popsynth_app}, we elaborate further on practical strategies for evolving a large number of isolated binaries.
+In Appendix~\ref{angles}, we derive the composite spin-orbit tilt angles that we use in this work.